MEEDOO99/MEEDOO/Rules-Guidebook.md

 In all of the main chat channels except the "#other-languages" text channel and the "Other Languages" voice channel, English should be the primary language used to communicate.

 Speaking other languages repeatedly in other channels besides the two listed above, is prohibited.

+### B9.
+Ban Evasion
+Ban evasion is joining the server with another account t

 # **Section C - Learning Channels**